geoffreylitt/wildcard/README.md

 # Wildcard

-A prototype that maps website data to a table, enabling end users to modify and reprogram the site.
-For more details, see the [project site](https://www.geoffreylitt.com/wildcard/).
+Wildcard is a platform that empowers anyone to build browser extensions and modify websites to meet their own specific needs.

+Wildcard shows a simplified view of the data in a web page as a familiar table view.
+People can directly manipulate the table to sort/filter content, add annotations, and even use spreadsheet-style formulas to pull in data from other websites.

+For more details, see the [project site](https://www.geoffreylitt.com/wildcard/), or the [paper](https://www.geoffreylitt.com/wildcard/salon2020/) presented at the Convivial Computing Salon 2020.

 [Sign up for the email newsletter](https://forms.gle/mpn1Hn8Ln7dmPo6T8) to get an email when the project is ready for beta users.